($605) Cost to ship a car from Charleston, SC to Columbus, GA

 The time of the year

-Seasonal demand and weather conditions in both Charleston and Columbus can impact car shipping prices.
+The time of year and weather conditions in Charleston and Columbus play a major role in determining car shipping rates.

 Consider moving to Charleston around October, April and May as these are the most pleasant months, while July and August are the least comfortable ones due to thunderstorms which can cause delays in your moving plans.